By B.L. Ochman

 Right now, millions of Americans face the prospect or the reality of being bankrupted by medical bills – even those of us WITH health insurance.
 If you want to see why immediate reform is necessary, take a look at the co-insurance, facility charges, lousy prescription plans, and high deductibles offered in 2010 plans, for example, by Freelancers Union to its 210,000 members.

 Our representatives in Congress are debating national health insurance and health care reform.
 As a small business owner, like artists, freelancers, and millions of other Americans, I am faced with Draconian choices in health insurance options.
-The time for change has come.

 Democrats – vote in meaningful health care reform now!
 We’ve got the votes.
 Do it!